mento-protocol/docs/overview/getting-started/what-is-mento.md

 - **S** = total **LP share supply**.
 - **I** = value at the oracle **per LP share**.

-So "value per share at the oracle" is the one number the protocol keeps constant.
-That gives LPs a clear accounting: your share is always worth a well-defined amount at the oracle price.

 | Operation | What happens | I = V / S |
 |-----------|--------------|-----------|
 | **Swap** | You send token A, receive token B at oracle rate (minus fee).
 Reserves change; V and S unchanged. | Preserved |